 Pharmaceutical company recalls duloxetine (generic Cymbalta) after the wrong medication is found in one bottle.

 Bad news for Pfizer: Clinical trial finds Lyrica doesn’t relieve chronic nerve pain caused by traumatic accidents or surgery.
 (If you’ve ever been curious about how well Lyrica works for fibro, then you’ll want to check out my post, “Why Your Fibro Meds Aren’t Working.”)

-But things are looking up: Drugmakers Pfizer and Allergan are merging to save on corporate taxes.
+But things are looking up: Drugmakers are merging to save on corporate taxes.
 Interesting tidbit from this story: Lyrica earned $5.17 billion in revenue last year, making it Pfizer’s top-selling drug.
 The company evidently wants to keep its cash cow because it’s fighting hard to prevent a generic form of Lyrica.

 Norway clinic is successfully treating ME/CFS patients with cancer drug rituximab.

 If the Solve ME/CFS Initiative receives 250 financial gifts of any size by Dec.
 1, it will receive a generous $50,000 donation.
 Help them reach their goal.

 European study shows capsaicin pain patch works better than Lyrica.